-This is in memory of Ricky Oliver, Ted Jones, Paul Stoddard, Warren Bibbins, Chris Van Buskirk and Paul Hofmann, Islanders who liked to turn wrenches, go fast and were a big part of this quirky “only on Vashon” tradition.
+This is in memory of Ricky Oliver, Ted Jones, Paul Stoddard, Warren Bibbins, Chris Van Buskirk and Paul Hoffmann, Islanders who liked to turn wrenches, go fast and were a big part of this quirky “only on Vashon” tradition.

 The late 1950s and early 60s were the peak years of outboard racing, there were outboard hydroplane race circuits and marathon outboard races for professionals and amateur boaters going on around the country and in Puget Sound.